 No Country for Old Men

-Jesse Blume: I’m going to go ahead and narrow the category down to the films that came out within my lifetime, because there’s no way I can choose between some of those earlier winners.
+Jesse Blume: I’m going to go ahead and narrow the category down to the films that came out within my lifetime because there’s no way I can choose between some of those earlier winners.
 (Lawrence of Arabia, Casablanca, Gone with the Wind, One Flew Over the Cuckoo’s Nest, The Godfather I and II, etc. I refuse to put myself through the torturous idea of choosing just one.)
-So I’m going to choose one of my all time favorite films AMERICAN BEAUTY.
+So I’m going to choose one of my all-time favorite films American Beauty.
 As far as I’m concerned, this film belongs in the same elite class of art as Citizen Kane.
 I doubt that there’s a single flaw in the whole film.
-The acting, direction, and screenplay is all sublime.
+The acting, direction, and screenplay are all sublime.

 The Godfather, Part II